Self-paced

 Evaluation of a model

-The evaluation of a model is one of the most important steps in the Machine Learning process, since it will let us know how good our model is, how much it has learned from the training sample (train) and how it will perform for never seen or new data (test and/or validation).
+The evaluation of a model is one of the most important steps in the Machine Learning process, since it will let us know how good our model is, how much it has learned from the training sample (train) and how it will perform for never-before-seen or new data (test and/or validation).

 Metrics for classification models